bootchk/nRF5rawProtocol/readme.md

 -

 Uses:
     - Eclipse project.
     - GNU ARM toolchain (gcc and gdb for ARM)
     - hand maintained Makefile (as do most Nordic examples?)
-- linked resources (to the NRUntested on hw.
-F SDK, as do most Nordic examples?)
+    - linked resources (to the NRUF SDK, as do most Nordic examples?)
 I followed the tutorial for this combination on Nordic website, and hacked the Makefile.